Western Monarch Thanksgiving Count

 Would you like to participate in the Western Monarch Thanksgiving Count?
 We are looking for volunteers in California who can commit to visiting the same overwintering sites year after year.
 If this interests you, please contact Candace Fallon for more information.

-We encourage Thanksgiving Count monitors to also fill out a habitat assessment form so that we can understand more about what monarchs need and begin to track changes that occur at overwintering sites.
+We encourage Thanksgiving Count monitors to also fill out a brief, one-page habitat assessment so that we can understand more about what monarchs need and begin to track changes that occur at overwintering sites.
+Please consider using this form in addition to your count data sheet so that we can collect this invaluable information!

 Please remember that we are most interested in counts of monarch groves conducted during the week around Thanksgiving and the week around New Years day.
-You can download survey instructions and forms below.
+You can download survey instructions and data sheets below.